brentyi/tyro/README.md

         if `T` is a dataclass, TypedDict, or NamedTuple.
 Helpful for merging CLI arguments with values loaded from elsewhere. (for example, a config object loaded from a yaml file)
+    avoid_subparsers: Avoid creating a subparser when defaults are provided for unions over nested types.
+Generates cleaner but less expressive CLIs.

 Returns:
     The output of `f(...)`.